You can still listen to BBC iPlayer Radio via your browser by visiting bbc.co.uk/radio

 Stewart Purvis explores the history of impartiality in broadcast news.

-1/2 A young man and the effect that his pity for a young crippled girl has on both their lives
+1/2 Story of a man and the effect his pity for a young disabled girl has on both their lives.

 David Aaronovitch and guests explore the moral implications of the public sector strike.